micro/micro/test/README.md

 1e6a3003ea94        micro                  "sh /bin/run.sh serv…"   4 seconds ago       Up 1 second         2379-2380/tcp, 4001/tcp, 7001/tcp, 0.0.0.0:14081->8081/tcp   testServerAuth
 ```

-As it can be seen the contianer name is the same as the test name.
+As it can be seen the container name is the same as the test name.
 The server output can be seen with `docker logs -f testServerAuth`.

 The tests also add the env into the micro config file: